 Investcorp is proud of its clients, and Investcorp intends to conduct only legitimate business with reputable individuals and business entities.
-Investcorp will not establish a relationship with, or conduct a transaction for, a customer (i) whose funds appear to be the proceeds of or involved in an illegal activity, (ii) whose identity or legitimacy cannot be satisfactorily established, (iii) who fails to provide information which is necessary to comply with the Group Anti-Money Laundering and Combating Financing of Terrorism and Sanctions Manual (the "AML-CFT Manual"), (iv) for whom there are inconsistencies or inaccuracies in the information provided which cannot be resolved after further investigation or (v) who insists on opening or maintaining a secret, numbered account or an account in a false name.
+Investcorp will not establish a relationship with, or conduct a transaction for, a customer (i) whose funds appear to be the proceeds of or involved in an illegal activity, (ii) whose identity or legitimacy cannot be satisfactorily established, (iii) who fails to provide information which is necessary to comply with the Group AML, CFT and Sanctions Manual, (iv) for whom there are inconsistencies or inaccuracies in the information provided which cannot be resolved after further investigation or (v) who insists on opening or maintaining a secret, numbered account or an account in a false name.

-Employees should refer to the Group AML-CFT Manual for further guidance.
-The Manual is maintained on the Investcorp Holdings Intranet.
+Employees should refer to the Group AML, CFT and Sanctions Manual for further guidance.
+The Manual is maintained on the Investcorp Intranet.